-- Regional First Nation organizations that currently provide, as a key function, elementary and secondary school support for a defined group of band-operated First Nation schools.
+- Regional First Nations organizations that currently provide, as a key function, elementary and secondary school support for a defined group of band-operated First Nations schools.

-A school may only receive services from one regional First Nation organization.
+A school may only receive services from one regional First Nations organization.

-Some First Nation band councils and federal schools that are not receiving these services, support or funding from any regional First Nation organization may be eligible for funding.
+Some First Nations band councils and federal schools that are not receiving these services, support or funding from any regional First Nations organization may be eligible for funding.
 Independent First Nations are encouraged to form groups, or join one, in order to facilitate efficient, effective service delivery and economies of scale.

 How to apply?

-The template to submit a proposal for the First Nation Student Success Program is available through Service Portal or your regional office.
+The template to submit a proposal for the FNSSP is available through Service Portal or your regional office.
 If you do not have access to the portal, please contact your regional office.
 Only complete electronic proposals will be considered.

 More detailed information about the application process, eligible activities, eligible recipients, selection criteria and the monitoring process can be found in: